Demon-King169/GambleBot/README.md

 This is the place for the Discord token mentioned in [Discord bot token](#discord-bot-token).
 Never share this token with anyone!

-#### CMD_PREFIX

-This is the prefix the bot needs to react to a command.
-If this value is set to `?` the bot will only perform the "help" command if a user writes
-`?help`.
-If no value is set the bot has no prefix, so it only reacts to a message that starts with the actual command like `help`.
-Do not use spaces in the prefix!

 #### BOT_ACTIVITY

 Discord bots can display an activity in the member list.
 Discord offers a few activities a bot can use which are: